OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Replace `TODO 13` with the following code.
 About this code, note the following:

     - This is the beginning of a long `else` block, but the closing `}` is not at the end yet because you will be adding more code to it.
-    - The `authorization` string is "Bearer " followed by the bootstrap token, so the first line of the `else` block is assigning the token to the `jwt`. ("JWT" stands for "JSON Web Token".)
+    - The `authorization` string is "Bearer " followed by the access token, so the first line of the `else` block is assigning the token to the `jwt`. ("JWT" stands for "JSON Web Token".)
     - The two `process.env.*` values are the constants that you assigned when you configured the add-in.
     - The `requested_token_use` form parameter is set to 'on_behalf_of'.
 This tells Azure AD that the add-in is requesting an access token to Microsoft Graph using the On-Behalf-Of Flow.
-Azure will respond by validating that the bootstrap token, which is assigned to `assertion` form parameter, has a `scp` property that is set to `access-as-user`.
+Azure will respond by validating that the access token, which is assigned to `assertion` form parameter, has a `scp` property that is set to `access-as-user`.
     - The `scope` form parameter is set to 'Files.Read.All' which is the only Microsoft Graph scope that the add-in needs.

     ```javascript